 \section{Replica-averaged family size}

-To elaborate on how the term ``mean square family size'' for $\rho_t$ is misleading, consider a population of $R$ replicas and replica-averaged family size $\rho_t^{(R)}$.
-Now, if we were to copy every replica exactly twice, thus obtaining a new population of size $2R$ with $\rho_t^{(2R)}$, we would expect the mean square family size to quadruple.
+To elaborate on how the term ``mean-square family size'' for $\rho_t$ is misleading, consider a population of $R$ replicas and replica-averaged family size $\rho_t^{(R)}$.
+Now, if we were to copy every replica exactly twice, thus obtaining a new population of size $2R$ with $\rho_t^{(2R)}$, then we would expect the mean-square family size to quadruple.
 However, $\rho_t^{(2R)} = 2 \rho_t^{(R)}$.